Psumtin/alx-zero_day/0x03-git/README.md

-Am now a software engineer
+Am now a software engineer.